Sunday, October 13, 2013

 Winding my way back down through the park at dusk, I did indeed pass plenty of deer, at least ten does, before I’d left Cherry Springs.
 My old friend back home, Bubba, would have had a fine and illegal time.
 Coudersport, a pretty little town nestled in the rolling hills and small mountains of the Alleghenies, was easy to find and so was my hostelry.

 The Mill Stream Inn was modern, well kept, and had something most out-in-the-country motels didn't have seven years ago, free wireless Internet.
-The lady at the desk was a little more taciturn that what I am used to, and it finally dawned on me that most of the people up here were just a little more reserved than us naturally passionate and ebullient southerners.
+The lady at the desk was a little more taciturn that what I am used to, and it finally dawned on me that the people up here were a little more reserved than us naturally passionate and ebullient southerners.

 Unpacked, it was almost time to relax with the cable TV, but I wanted a six-pack of pea-picking Kolorado Kool-aid to help with that.
 I hopped in the Ion and soon found a local grocer.
 No beer or wine.
 That was something of a surprise.
 I’d just wintered not too far away in Maine, and their grocery stores were packed to the gills with wine, beer, and hard liquor.
 There wasn’t a single sixer to be had at the filling station, either.
 There were some good old boys in residence, luckily: “Son, you’ll have to find a bar.
 They’ll sell you a six-pack to-go.
 Try the Beef and Ale.”